You are hereHome › Hospital Anxiety and Depression Scale

 A valid and reliable self-rating scale that measures anxiety and depression in both hospital and community settings.

 The Hospital Anxiety and Depression Scale (HADS) is a valid and reliable self-rating scale that measures anxiety and depression in both hospital and community settings.
 HADS gives clinically meaningful results as a psychological screening tool and can assess the symptom severity and caseness of anxiety disorders and depression in patients with illness and the general population.
 HADS is now only available in a paper format.
 The digital version is no longer available.

 Fully standardised, HADS can detect the presence and severity of mild degrees of mood disorder, anxiety and depression using one brief questionnaire.

 - One questionnaire, comprising fourteen questions

-- The questionnaire features 7 questions for anxiety and seven for depression of which can be answered within 2 – 5 minutes.
+- The questionnaire features seven questions for anxiety and seven for depression of which can be answered within 2 – 5 minutes.

 - Individual assessment

 - Suitable for administration by a range of clinical professionals along with researchers assessing emotional disorders in adults

-- Available in over 60 languages, including French, Dutch, Italian, Spanish, Chinese and Arabic.
+- Available in 115 languages, including French, Dutch, Italian, Spanish, Chinese and Arabic.

 Why use HADS?